rule

 Canto 7

-(7) The devarishi who happened to arrive there on the spot saw how she on the road, in great fear crying like a kurarî [an osprey], was led away.
-(8) He said: 'O King of the Suras, you shouldn't drag this one away, she's innocent, release her right away, o greatest of fortune, she is the chaste wife of someone else!'
+(7) The devarishi who happened to arrive there on the spot, saw how she, being led away on the road, trembling with fear screamed like a kurarī [an osprey].
+(8) He said: 'Oh King of the Suras, you should not lead this woman away, she is innocent.
+Release her right away, oh greatest one of fortune, she is the chaste wife of someone else!'

-(9) Indra said: 'She carries the seed of the sura enemy in her womb, let her remain in our custody until she delivers.
-With that objective realized I will release her.
+(9) Indra said: 'She carries the seed of this impossible Sura enemy in her womb, let her remain in our custody until she delivers.
+With that objective being realized, I will release her.'

 next